bcimbali/ck-site/src/portfolio-items/meta-adcolor-awards.md

 portfolioOrder: 5
 subtitle: "Highlighting One North's design and event work for Meta / Facebook."
 portfolioDetailTitle: 'Case Study: Redefining Representation at Meta'
+keywords: 'Tech, Long-form Articles, Event Planning, Social Media'
 ---

-## Tech, Long-form Articles, Event Planning, Social Media

 Everyear, Meta (formerly Facebook) celebrates some of their most innovative and inspiring employees with the ADCOLOR Awards.
 Recently, they turned to One North for event design and social media planning.